Numbers station: 21st century cases

 In 2001, Ana Belén Montes, a senior US Defense Intelligence Agency analyst, was arrested and charged with espionage.
 The federal prosecutors alleged that Montes was able to communicate with the Cuban Intelligence Directorate through encoded messages, with instructions being received through "encrypted shortwave transmissions from Cuba".

 In 2006, Carlos Alvarez and his wife, Elsa, were arrested and charged with espionage.
 The U.S. District Court for the Southern District of Florida stated that "defendants would receive assignments via shortwave radio transmissions".

 In June 2009, the United States similarly charged Walter Kendall Myers with conspiracy to spy for Cuba, and receiving and decoding messages broadcast from a numbers station operated by the Cuban Intelligence Directorate to further that conspiracy.
 As discovered by the FBI up to 2010, one way that Russian agents of the Illegals Program were receiving instructions was via coded messages on shortwave radio.

 It has been reported that the United States has used number stations to communicate encoded information to persons in other countries.
 There are also claims that State Department-operated stations, such as KKN50 and KKN44, used to broadcast similar "numbers" messages or related traffic, although these radio stations have been off the air for many years.

+In October 2011, Heidrun and Andreas Anschlag were arrested in Marburg, Germany, and later jailed after being found guilty of spying for Russia for over 20 years.
+At the time of the arrest, Heidrun was found receiving encrypted messages using a shortwave radio connected to a computer.
+"She was reported to have been so shocked she fell off her chair, pulling the connection cable with her."

 North Korea revived number broadcasts in July 2016 after a hiatus of sixteen years, a move which some analysts speculated was psychological war; sixteen such broadcasts occurred in 2017, including unusually timed transmissions in April.

+In late February 2026, coinciding with the outbreak of the 2026 Iran war and subsequent internet blackouts, a new Persian-language numbers station began broadcasting on 7910 kHz (USB).
+The station, designated V32 by the ENIGMA 2000 monitoring group on March 3, 2026, features a male voice reading structured numeric groups in Persian, frequently repeating the word "Tavajjoh" (Persian for "Attention").
+The origin is traced to a facility inside Panzer Kaserne, a US military base in Böblingen, Germany.